Baldwinsville, New York

 Baldwinsville is a village in Onondaga County, New York, United States.
-The population was 7,898 at the 2020 census.
-It is part of the Syracuse Metropolitan Statistical Area.
+As of the 2020 census, the population was 7,898.
+It is part of the Syracuse metropolitan area.
+Those in the area often refer to it as "B’ville."

-Baldwinsville (the village itself) is located in the towns of Lysander and Van Buren.
+Baldwinsville (the village itself) is located in Lysander and Van Buren, astride the Seneca River.
 Baldwinsville mailing addresses also include a small northwestern section of the town of Clay.

 History

-The village is named after Dr. Jonas Baldwin, who built a dam across the Seneca River to generate energy and a private canal to keep the integrity of the water highway.
-It incorporated in 1848 as the Village of Baldwinsville.
-Prior to this, the community was known by a number of other names, including McHarrie's Rifts.
+The village is named after Jonas Baldwin, who built a dam across the Seneca River to generate energy and a private canal to maintain the integrity of the water highway.
+It was incorporated in 1848 as the Village of Baldwinsville.
+Before this, the community was known by several other names, including McHarrie's Rifts.

 Baldwinsville initially grew as a local center for a prosperous farming area, with numerous mills along the north and south shores of the Seneca River.
-A canal on the north shore of the river allowed boats to navigate around the dam.
-In the early 1900s this canal was superseded with the construction of the New York State Barge Canal on the south shore of the river.
-In the early 1900s the village was also served by the Erie Lackawanna Railway, connecting Baldwinsville to the cities of Syracuse and Oswego.
+A canal on the river's north shore allowed boats to navigate around the dam.
+In the early 1900s, this canal was superseded by the construction of the New York State Barge Canal on the river's south shore.
+In the early 1900s, the Erie Lackawanna Railway also served the village, connecting Baldwinsville to Syracuse and Oswego.

 In addition to agriculture, Baldwinsville had small factories, such as Morris Machine Works, Jardine Bronze Foundry, and others.
 A large brewery now owned by Anheuser-Busch was constructed immediately east of the village in the mid-1970s to take advantage of ample water supplies from Lake Ontario.
-As agriculture and industry have receded, Baldwinsville has evolved into an attractive riverside community.
+As agriculture and industry have receded, Baldwinsville has become an attractive riverside community.

-Grace Episcopal Church, formerly of Elizabeth Street, was one of the first churches in the United States to use electric lighting.
+Grace Episcopal Church, formerly on Elizabeth Street, was one of the first churches in the United States to use electric lighting.

 Dozens of local farm boys are listed on the Civil War monument in the village cemetery along the Seneca River, having served and died in several units of the Union Army.
 Those listed on this monument served under General John A. Logan as part of William T. Sherman's army.
-Other units included 1st Regiment, Light Artillery, N. Y. S. Volunteers, Battery B (Pettit's Battery) which fought at many major battles, including:
+Other units included 1st Regiment, Light Artillery, N. Y. S. Volunteers, Battery B (Pettit's Battery), which fought at many major battles, including: